l0hitk/Gemini-Clone/README.md

 ---

 Note: As of now, this project is a static clone of Gemini AI without live data connection.
-Stay tuned for future updates and enhancements!
+Stay tuned for future updates and enhancements!!